aviatesk/street-feature-analysis/README.md

 ## Questions

-Here are two possible questions you may have about this project and my answers for them.
+Here are two big possible questions you may have about this project and my answers for them.

 1. To what extent can I trust the dataset Street10 ?
     - Unfortunately, the quality of Street10 may not be too high, mainly in terms of its accuracy or consistency.
 There are two main reasons for this.
 One is that I could not completely confirm a street is *really* in the city while my own visual judgement.
 Second is because the concept of "street" in this project is actually ambiguous, e.g. we can't easily tell the difference between "street" and "building", or "road".